afiq-aswadi/linear-regression-pfn/README.md

 )
 ```

-## Todos/ Future Work:
+## Todos / Future Work

-- [] Better bucketing of y-values.
+- [ ] Better bucketing of y-values.
 Unfortunately my previous training run had buckets that were too narrow.
-- [] Consider setups other than linear regression.
+- [ ] Consider setups other than linear regression.
-- [] Cleaning up code and removing redundant functions...
+- [ ] Cleaning up code and removing redundant functions.
-- [] Logic to remove hardcoding...
+- [ ] Logic to remove hardcoding.